quenzvezda/Batch-Organize-Compress/README.md

 pip install pillow natsort

 You must also download HandBrakeCLI if you want the video compression feature, add it to the System Variable "Path".
+Replace "NVEC-35.JSON" with your handbrake preset.
+I recommend using an NVIDIA GPU, but if you don't have an NVIDIA GPU you will need to change the "convert-encode.py" code on line 25.
 But if you don't want to use the video compression feature, change "convert-encode.py" to "convert.py" in the "run.bat" file.

 To adjust the image quality and resolution edit the file "convert*.py"